What You’ll Learn ⚡

 Harmonics

-Number of sidebands
+Number of Sidebands

-Example: 1 full sideband (equals +/-5Hz) at a frequency of 50 Hz means that a frequency range from 45-55 Hz is considered to be the first harmonic (it's the same for all other harmonics).
-If you select 2 sidebands the first harmonic will cover the frequency range 40 to 60 Hz.
+Example: One full sideband (±5 Hz) at a frequency of 50 Hz means that the range from 45 Hz to 55 Hz is considered the first harmonic.
+The same principle applies to all other harmonics.
+If two sidebands are selected, the first harmonic will cover the frequency range from 40 Hz to 60 Hz.

-Number of halfbands
+Number of Halfbands

 Interharmonics

-Group FFT lines
+Group FFT Lines

-The higher frequency parts can be grouped in 200 Hz and in 2kHz bands up to 150 kHz.
+The higher-frequency components can be grouped into 200 Hz or 2 kHz bands, up to 150 kHz.

 Full FFT

-This option enables the low-pass filter which is required according to the IEC 61000-4-7 standard, page 23.
+This option enables the low-pass filter required by the IEC 61000-4-7 standard (page 23).

-Background harmonics
+Background Harmonics

 Example

-The following images depict a certain harmonic pattern that was measured using Dewesoft DAQ devices.
-A harmonic filter was then applied to the same measurement in Dewesoft X, and it yielded an adjusted harmonic by subtracting the background harmonics.
+The following images show a specific harmonic pattern measured using Dewesoft DAQ devices.
+A harmonic filter was then applied to the same measurement in DewesoftX, resulting in an adjusted harmonic pattern by subtracting the background harmonics.

 How to perform a measurement with DewesoftX?